The Modern Sales Closer’s Sales Mantra

 Yes – Qualify No – Disqualify

 - Build and Demonstrate Value: Once you have qualified the prospective client by determining they have a problem you can solve.
-A professional salesperson will determine is that problem/pain big enough to warrant the cost of your product/service then actively demonstrate the return on their investment is 2x, 5x, 10x, 100x etc..
-Does the prospective client really see the value of you solution in solving their problem?
+A professional salesperson will determine if that problem/pain is big enough to warrant the cost of your product/service then actively demonstrate the return on their investment is 2x, 5x, 10x, 100x etc. Does the prospective client really see the value of your solution in solving their problem?

 Yes – Qualify No – Disqualify